hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/143_address_of_welcome_at_almora_and_reply.md

 West, you had started from England for your motherland, India, we were naturally desirous of having the pleasure of seeing you.
 By the grace of the Almighty, that auspicious moment has at last come.
-The saying of the great poet and the prince of Bhaktas, Tulasidâsa, "A person who intensely loves another is sure to find him", has been fully realised today.
+The saying of the great poet and the prince of Bhaktas, Tulasidāsa, "A person who intensely loves another is sure to find him", has been fully realised today.
 We have assembled here to welcome you with sincere devotion.
 You have highly obliged us by your kindly taking so much trouble in paying a visit to this town again.
 We can hardly thank you enough for your kindness.
 Blessed are you!
 Blessed, blessed is the revered Gurudeva who initiated you into Yoga.
-Blessed is the land of Bhârata where, even in this fearful Kali Yuga, there exist leaders of Aryan races like yourself.
+Blessed is the land of Bhārata where, even in this fearful Kali Yuga, there exist leaders of Aryan races like yourself.
 Even at an early period of life, you have by your simplicity, sincerity, character, philanthropy, severe discipline, conduct, and the